Fleksy: History

 Fleksy was developed by Fleksy Inc., a company founded in 2011.
 It was originally developed for the blind and visually impaired to enable typing through muscle memory.

-In July 2012, Fleksy became commercially available on the iPhone as a download from Apple's iOS App Store.
-On June 15, 2016, the company moved on to Pinterest.
-As of 2018, Fleksy was acquired by Spain-based digital marketing company ThingThing Ltd.
+In July 2012, Fleksy became commercially available on the iPhone through Apple's iOS App Store.
+On June 15, 2016, Fleksy was acquired by Pinterest.
+In 2017, Fleksy was acquired again by Spain-based company ThingThing Ltd.

-In the summer of 2018, Fleksy opened a seed crowdfunding campaign on Crowdcube.
-Later, in October of the same year, Fleksy partnered with Palm and was preinstalled as the default keyboard on all Palm devices.
+In the summer of 2018, Fleksy ran a seed crowdfunding campaign on Crowdcube.
+Later that year, Fleksy was preinstalled as the default keyboard on Palm devices; the campaign raised over $800,000 through equity crowdfunding.

-Fleksy introduced Fleksyapps "mini app programs" in early 2019.
-Two months later, Fleksy released its smart assistant, Fleksynext.
-In October 2019, Fleksy's PEGI rating was changed to PEGI12 on Google Play.
-The app's PEGI 3 rating was later restored after the company contacted the International Age Rating Coalition.
+In October 2019, Fleksy's PEGI rating was temporarily changed to PEGI 12 on Google Play.
+The original PEGI 3 rating was restored after the company contacted the International Age Rating Coalition.